Jesusprzr/Making-Of-A-Data-Scientist/Understanding The Big Picture.md

   - As a rule of thumb, we recommend combining classes until each one has at least ~50 observations.
 As with any "rule" of thumb, use this as a guideline (not actually as a rule).
 ![SparseClasses](https://elitedatascience.com/wp-content/uploads/2017/06/grouping-sparse-classes-before.png)
 ![CombinedSparseClasses](https://elitedatascience.com/wp-content/uploads/2017/06/grouping-sparse-classes-after.png)
+Now we have fewer unique classes, but with more observations on each.
+Normally, a **quick overview** is enough to decide on whether or not combine certain classes together.

+### Add Dummy Variables
+Most *ML* algorithms can't handle categorical variables, especially text values.
+What we do in this case is create **dummy variables**.
+These are a set of **binary variables** that each represent a single class from a categorical feature.
+With this, what you acheive is to pass the techniqual requirements for algorithms while equally representing our categorical features.
+Like assigning a dummy variable (0 or 1) to each categorical variable in the example above.

+### Remove Unused Features